ColleagueRiley/Software-Rendering/README.md

 A quick overview of the steps required

-1. Init buffer and rendering context
+1. Initialize buffer and rendering context
 2. Draw to the buffer
 3. Blit buffer to the screen
 4. Free leftover data

-## Step 1 (Init buffer and rendering context)
+## Step 1 (Initalize buffer and rendering context)

 On X11 you start by creating a Visual (or pixel format) that tells the window how to handle the draw data.
 Then create a bitmap for the buffer to render with, RGFW uses an XImage structure for the bitmap.